bilalamjad-devops/ec2-lambda-eventbridge-scheduler/README.md

 ---

+### Steps:

+- Step 1: Initialize and Plan the Infrastructure

+- Step 2: Create a Test EC2 Instance and Tag It

+Step 3: Set the Instance State to Match the Schedule

+Step 4: Deploy with Terraform Apply

+  Verifying the EventBridge Schedules

+  Verifying the Lambda Functions

+  Verifying Execution in CloudWatch

+Step 5: Result: EC2 Instance Started Automatically

+Step 6: Clean Up — Terraform Destroy

+Step 7: Delete the Test EC2 Instance

+---

 ## Step 1: Initialize and Plan the Infrastructure

 Before touching anything in the AWS Console, we run the standard Terraform workflow from the project folder. `terraform init` downloads the AWS provider, and `terraform plan` shows exactly what's about to be created — two Lambda functions, two EventBridge rules, the IAM role, and the permissions linking them — without changing anything yet.